alnikyur/ping_bot/README.md

 ## Docker-hub

-You can download docker image from [official docker-ub repo](https://hub.docker.com/r/alnikyur/ping_bot) and use it without building.
+You can download docker image from [official docker-hub repo](https://hub.docker.com/r/alnikyur/ping_bot) and use it without building.
 Use next command to pull docker image:
 ```
 docker pull alnikyur/ping_bot:latest